easegress-io/easegress/doc/user_cases/reverse_proxy.md

 #### RateLimiter

+> NOTE: When there are multiple instances of Easegress, the configuration will be applied for every instance equally.
+For example, TPS of RateLimiter is configured with 100 in 3-instances cluster, so the total TPS will be 300.

 The below configuration limits the request rate for requests to `/admin` and requests that match regular expression `^/pets/\d+$`.

 ```yaml